-Using Accelerometer and Gyroscope for the angle restrictions.
+Using Accelerometer and Gyroscope For The Angle Restrictions.

-For those three action recognition, exactly maybe just only using the accelerometer can calculate an enough precise angles in three direction relative with the gravity.
-However, it is not enough for totally identifying those three actions, since sometimes the glow stick may rotate by itself, this is not tested by an accelerometer.
-In a word, the key point is to make sure the restrictions or standards for controlling a exact and precise range of the angle changes in different directions.
-So first of all, we need to know how those two devices calculate the useful angles.
+For those three actions recognition, exactly just only using the accelerometer can calculate an enough precise angle in three directions relative with the gravity.
+However, it is not enough for totally identifying those three actions, since sometimes the glow stick may rotate by itself, this cannot be tested by an accelerometer.
+In a word, the key point is to make sure the restrictions or standards for controlling an exact range of the angle changes in different directions, so at first we need to research how to use those two devices calculate the useful angles.

 The last chapter mentions only using gyroscope to calculate the angle of the rotation around pitch axis in Racing Game.
-However, the angle calculated in this way is inaccurate (the reasons have been mentioned in previous chapter), there is another way to get an accurate angle , which needs to use Accelerometer and Gyroscope both.
+However, the angle calculated in this way is inaccurate, there is an algorithm which can be used to increase the accuracy.

-Low-pass filtering for Gyro calculating a long term spinning angle.
+Using Complementary Filter Algorithm to Eliminate Drift of Gyro.

-What is low-pass filtering algorithm it can be searched in lots of websites and it is easy to understand.
-Since the two device reflect oppositely in long term and short term running, for example, when Gyro runs for a long time, the drift will increase and at the same time the accuracy of angle calculating will decrease.
-Here, we can use low-pass filtering algorithm to marge the acceleration value with gyroscope value, which can reduce the drifting error.
+What is Complementary Filter algorithm it can be searched in lots of websites and it is easy to understand.
+Since the two devices reflect oppositely in long term and short term running, for example, when Gyro runs for a long time, the drift will increase and at the same time the accuracy of angle calculating will decrease.
+Here, we can use Complementary Filter algorithm to merge the acceleration value with gyroscope value, which can reduce the drifting error.
 There is a formula for merging the two kinds of values and with a diagram showing the function of the Merging Algorithm.

-Mgyro = K1 * Cgyro + K2 * Caccel;
+Mgyro = K1 * Cgyro * Dt + K2 * Caccel;

 Rgyro: the angular velocity after merging algorithm.

 Cgyro: the real-time angular velocity.

+Dt: Using to integrate the angle in a period.

 Caccel: the real-time acceleration.